kevL/yata/ReadMe.txt

 Appendix E: how to use Info paths

+IMPORTANT - Info (on the statusbar) and InfoInput dialogs are hardcoded to work with 2das that ship with NwN2 only.
+NwN and NwN:EE users can (and will) get incorrect results.
+Info and InfoInput are not waranteed (sic) for NwN or NwN:EE.

 Yata is capable of displaying readable info about fields in Crafting.2da, Spells.2da, Feat.2da, and Classes.2da.
-Paths to various other 2da-files need to be set first, then info ought be displayed on the statusbar when the mouse-cursor is moved over the cells of certain cols like "CATEGORY" (displays the title of the trigger-spell) or "EFFECTS" (displays the recipe's itemproperty in a readable way), etc. Note that pathing to 2da-files can also be termed, groping ... that is, when a 2da-file is pathed it will be groped for relevant info.
+Paths to various other 2da-files need to be set first, then info ought be displayed on the statusbar when the mouse-cursor is moved over the cells of certain cols like "CATEGORY" (displays the label of a trigger-spell) or "EFFECTS" (displays a recipe's itemproperty in a readable way), etc. Note that pathing to 2da-files can also be termed, groping ... that is, when a 2da-file is pathed it will be groped for relevant info.

 There are two ways to get such info: (a) Using the Paths menu when Crafting.2da, Spells.2da, Feat.2da, or Classes.2da is loaded, (b) Using "pathall=" entries in